-Finally, you use the "nucleus" and "critSI" keywords to set the area available for nucleation (in cm2/cm3 fluid volume) and the critical saturation index above which the mineral can nucleate.
+Finally, you use the "nucleus" and "critSI" keywords to set the area available for nucleation (in cm2/cm3 fluid volume) and the critical saturation index above which the mineral or end member can nucleate.
 Each of these values, by default, is zero.